When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 What is a Food Processor Used for?

-A food processor is a multi-purpose kitchen appliance that may be used for a variety of tasks.
+A food processor is a multi-purpose kitchen appliance that may be used for various tasks.

 A food processor is an excellent addition to any kitchen, especially if you want to prepare a large amount of food at once.

-To make nut butter, for example, simply combine the nuts with a small amount of oil.
+To make nut butter, for example, combine the nuts with a small amount of oil.

 When you use a food processor to prepare your meals, the possibilities are unlimited –